pascalirminger/CarND-Behavioral-Cloning-P3/Writeup.md

 #### Final Model Architecture

-Here is a visualization of the final architecture:
+The final model architecture is shown in the following image:

 ![Final Architecture][image1]

-#### 2. Attempts to reduce overfitting in the model

-I decided not to modify the model by applying regularization techniques like Dropout or Max pooling.

-#### 3. Creation of the Training Set & Training Process
+#### Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![Center Lane Driving][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to navigate back onto the road.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the right edge of the track:

 ![Recovery Image][image3]
 ![Recovery Image][image4]